namankhurpia/Node-js-CRUD-operations/Readme.md

 https://www.mongodb.com/try/download/compass
 ```

-5. Edit database.config.js - place your collection URL there, right now it is my database, feel free to throw in some stuff, I'll read
+5. Edit database.config.js - place your collection URL there, right now my db URL is in place, feel free to throw in some stuff, I'll read

 6. Run Server